nbbj-digital/stroll/README.md

 ### Environment Variables

-Before using this module, `GMAPS_KEY` and `YELP_KEY` environment variables must be set on your machine with your specific Google Maps API Key and Yelp API Key.
+Before using this module, the `GMAPS_KEY` environment variable must be set on your machine with your specific Google Maps API Key.

 #### User API Usage Notice